Preplanning with the city to create specified zones and routes for evacuation.

 The Genasys Unified Public Safety Platform

 Combining Hazard Detection, Emergency Notification, and Critical Event Management, the Genasys Unified Platform provides a fully integrated public safety alerting and mass notification response.

 Sensors and Emergency Notifications

-Genasys systems integrate easily with most hazard sensors and national and local emergency alerting protocols, inlcuding IPAWS and PDC.
-In CA Genasys offers high-tech infrared fire detection sensors that provide emergency managers the critical information necessary to quickly alert and respond to wildfires.
+Genasys systems integrate easily with most hazard sensors and national and local emergency alerting protocols, inlcuding IPAWS and PDC, and Fire Evacuation Systems In CA Genasys offers high-tech infrared fire detection sensors that provide emergency managers the critical information necessary to quickly alert and respond to wildfires.

 Deliver location-based communications to mobile devices in a defined geographic area with reliability, Draw a polygon around a crisis-affected area on a digital map to select recipients of SMS, text, email and social media emergency alerts and infformation.
 Geo-Fence an affected area so only those within, or entering into the area receive alerts and updates.

 Genasys is the leader in Critical Communications.
-Learn how The Genasys Platform can help save lives in Marin County California
+Learn how The Genasys Platform can help save lives in California

 THE GLOBAL LEADER IN UNIFIED MULTI-CHANNEL EMERGENCY ALERTING AND MASS NOTIFICATION SOLUTIONS